About

 Background

 The European Commission distributes grants to member states and research programs that can help deliver a safer Europe, especially for children.
-Through an EU grant, a consortium of research institutions, technology companies, and law enforcement agencies are developing a program to identify risks that pose an imminent danger to children and society.
+Through an EU grant, a consortium of research institutions, technology companies, and law enforcement agencies is developing a program to identify risks that pose an imminent danger to children and society.

 Funded by the European Union.